Stereotype: Role in art and culture

 American political cartoon titled The Usual Irish Way of Doing Things, depicting a drunken Irishman lighting a powder keg and swinging a bottle.
 Published in Harper's Weekly, 1871.

 Stereotypes are common in various cultural media, where they take the form of dramatic stock characters.
-The instantly recognizable nature of stereotypes mean that they are effective in advertising and situation comedy.
+The instantly recognizable nature of stereotypes means that they are effective in advertising and situation comedy.
 Alexander Fedorov (2015) proposed a concept of media stereotypes analysis.
-This concept refers to identification and analysis of stereotypical images of people, ideas, events, stories, themes, etc. in media context.
+This concept refers to the identification and analysis of stereotypical images of people, ideas, events, stories, themes, etc. in a media context.

 The characters that do appear in movies greatly affect how people worldwide perceive gender relations, race, and cultural communities.
 Because approximately 85% of worldwide ticket sales are directed toward Hollywood movies, the American movie industry has been greatly responsible for portraying characters of different cultures and diversity to fit into stereotypical categories.
 This has led to the spread and persistence of gender, racial, ethnic, and cultural stereotypes seen in the movies.

 For example, Russians are usually portrayed as ruthless agents, brutal mobsters and villains in Hollywood movies.
 According to Russian American professor Nina L. Khrushcheva, "You can't even turn the TV on and go to the movies without reference to Russians as horrible."
 The portrayals of Latin Americans in film and print media are restricted to a narrow set of characters.
 Latin Americans are largely depicted as sexualized figures such as the Latino macho or the Latina vixen, gang members, (illegal) immigrants, or entertainers.
 By comparison, they are rarely portrayed as working professionals, business leaders or politicians.

 In Hollywood films, there are several Latin American stereotypes that have historically been used.
 Some examples are El Bandido, the Halfbreed Harlot, The Male Buffoon, The Female Clown, The Latin Lover, The Dark Lady, The Wise Old Man, and The Poor Peon.
-Many Hispanic characters in Hollywood films consists of one or more of these basic stereotypes, but it has been rare to view Latin American actors representing characters outside of this stereotypical criteria.
+Many Hispanic characters in Hollywood films consist of one or more of these basic stereotypes, but it has been rare to view Latin American actors representing characters outside of this stereotypical criteria.

 Media stereotypes of women first emerged in the early 20th century.
 Various stereotypic depictions or "types" of women appeared in magazines, including Victorian ideals of femininity, the New Woman, the Gibson Girl, the femme fatale, and the Flapper.